langchain-ai/langchain/templates/rag-semi-structured/README.md

-# RAG - Unstructured - Semi-structured
+# RAG - Unstructured - semi-structured

 This template performs RAG on `semi-structured data`, such as a PDF with text and tables.